 The clearest declaration comes from Revelation 1:7, which states:

-“Behold, He is coming with the clouds, and every eye will see Him, even those who pierced Him…”
+“Behold, He is coming with the clouds and every eye will see Him, even those who pierced Him…”

 This verse affirms two key truths:

 - Universality: No one will be left unaware — the entire world will witness His coming.
+The language is comprehensive and leaves little room for [a secret or isolated return — Is the Rapture Secret or Visible in the Bible?].

 - Judgment and justice: Even those opposed to Him will face the reality of His return.
+Those who rejected Christ will no longer be able to deny His authority and kingship.

-The Glory of His Arrival
+Glory of His Arrival

 Jesus Himself described His coming in Matthew 24:30: